 If you have extensive rotator cuff damage, you may need a reverse shoulder replacement, which repairs the joint so that it relies on the deltoid muscle in your upper arm, rather than the rotator cuff, for arm movement.

-Please call Barrington Orthopedic Specialists or book an appointment online to get expert treatment for your shoulder pain.
+Please call Barrington Orthopedic Specialists to book an appointment and get expert treatment for your shoulder pain.